AFCMS/Subway-Miner/README.md

 # Subway Miner
 AFCMS's submission to the Minetest Game Jam 2021

+## Informations
 This game is both inspired from Subway-Surfers and Temple Run.

 You drive the player between obstacles, trying to collect as many mese cristals as possible.

+## Specifications
-The game fully works with Minetest 5.4.1, but I recommand using 5.5-dev to avoid some graphical issues (which are not related to the game itself)
+The game fully works with Minetest 5.4.1, but I recommand using 5.5-dev to avoid some graphical issues (which are not related to the game itself).

+You need at least a 1920x1080 display for the menus to be shown properly.

+**The game mapgen isn't fully done yet, due to the small amount of time availlable.**

 ## Credits